Traverse of the Black Forest

 Day 2 Schonach to Brend - 20km

-We start our tour in the village of Schonach, at 875m, a short distance from Triberg and home to the one of world's largest cuckoo clocks.
+We start our tour in the village of Schonach, at 875m, a short distance from Triberg and home to the one of world's largest cuckoo clocks!
 We have time to find our ski legs and then the trail steadily rises to 1000m onto the plateau of Wittenbach first through woodland and farmland, then descends into the valley of Schwarzenbach, 940m.
 The trail then passes through dense forests then to wide open spaces across typical Nordic rolling terrain with some fun steady and short steeper descents along the way!
 We pass by the village of Shonwald and the towns huge Olympic ski jump and climb again to the delightful chapel at Martinskapelle.
 We have time to stop for refreshments at the inn here and can take a short diversion to visit the spring which is one of the sources of the Danube.
 A final short climb takes us up to Brend (1149m) and is known as the highest peak in the 'holiday region' of the northern Black Forest.
 On a clear day you can see across to Feldberg, the Swiss Alps and Vosges mountain ranges.
 Up here we sleep the night.
+Ascent: 865m Descent: 600m.

 Day 3 Brend to Waldau - 25km

 We begin today with an easy downhill which allows us to enjoy the scenery passing traditional farm houses with their large draping roofs.
 We continue on rolling terrain down to 980m at Neueck and enter the woods to rise a little to reach the Inn at 1020m at Kalte Herberge where we stop for lunch.
-We complete our day by skiing to the peaceful and picturesque village of Waldau where the first Black Forest clock was made in 1664.
-If we arrive in good time you may wish to go further a field and explore the local trails or simply sample the local brew or seek out the sauna.
+We complete our day by skiing to the peaceful village of Waldau where the first Black Forest clock was made in 1664.
+As with many Black Forest hotels tonight you will be able to relax in the sauna prior to another traditional hearty German supper.
+Ascent: 500m Descent: 660m.

 Day 4 Waldau to Hinterzarten - 25km

 Day 5 Hinterzarten - Feldberg - Notschrei - 28km